-Department of Biochemistry Abia State University Uturu, Nigeria Department of Microbiology, Abia State University Uturu, Nigeria
+Department of 1Biochemistry and 2Microbiology, Abia State University Uturu, Nigeria

-Corresponding Author: E-mail: amasryal@yahoo.com.
+Corresponding Author e-mail: amasryal@yahoo.com.
 Tel: +2348053574147

-ABSTRACT : Biochemical Changes in serum of male albino rats treated with aqueous leaf extract of Phyllanthus amarus were examined.
+ABSTRACT : Biochemical Changes in serum of male albino rats treated with aqueous leaf extract of Phyllanthus annus were examined.
 50mg/kg and 100mg/kg of the extracts were administered orally and once daily to group I and group II of test animals respectively for 28 days.
 The third group which served as control received distilled water only.
-On the 29th day, the rats which had been fasted overnight were dissected under chloroform anaesthesia and their blood collected directly by cardiac puncture.
-The blood was allowed to clot and centrifuged to obtain serum which was kept in a refrigerator at - 20oC until its usage for the analysis of the following parameters; alanine and aspartate transaminases, alkaline and acid phosphatases, haemoglobin concentration, high and low density lipoproteins.
+On the 29th day, the rats which had been fasted overnight were dissected under chloroform anaesthesia and blood was collected directly from their heart.
+The blood was allowed to clot and centrifuged to obtain serum which was kept in a refrigerator at - 20^oC until its usage for the analysis of the following parameters; alanine and aspartate transaminases, alkaline and acid phosphatases, haemoglobin concentration, high and low density lipoproteins.
 The result indicates significant (P<0.05) increases in AST, ALT and ACP levels in tests groups compared to the control animals.
 There were non-significant elevation in the concentration of ALP, HDL, LDL and haemoglobin.
-These results suggest that P. amarus may be toxic if abused but when properly administered can be of use for its medicinal values.

-Keywords: Phylanthus amarus, liver enzymes, lipoproteins, Rats.
+These results suggest that P amarus may be toxic if abused but if properly administered can be use for its medicinal values.
+Keywords: Phylanthus annus, liver enzymes, lipoproteins, rats.